About the education

 “I always tell my coworkers that I'm learning so much in this programme.
 It’s so useful for my work with social media.”

 Sarah Patsalidou is a two-year master’s student living in Cyprus, with a background in music and musical theatre production.
 Currently, she is pursuing her master’s degree while working with social media at a ticketing company.
-The online form allows her to continue working and apply her learnings...
+The online form allows her to continue working and apply her knowledge...

 “I always tell my coworkers that I'm learning so much in this programme.
 It’s so useful for my work with social media.”

 Sarah Patsalidou is a two-year master’s student living in Cyprus, with a background in music and musical theatre production.
 Currently, she is pursuing her master’s degree while working with social media at a ticketing company.
-The online form allows her to continue working and apply her learnings in her work.
+The online form allows her to continue working and apply her knowledge in her work.

 What were you doing before you enrolled in Media and Communication at Malmö University?